API Security Testing

 Coverage

-API Security Testing covers over 25 vulnerability types, including SQL injection, server-side template injection, command injection, broken object-level authorization (BOLA), and prompt injection.
+API Scanning covers over 25 vulnerability types, including SQL injection, server-side template injection, command injection, SSRF, and prompt injection.
 See Coverage for the full list.

 Getting Started